djalbat/reaction-with-style/README.md

 `;
 ```

-In each case both the original and new components with style will keep their own styles, with the former inheriting all the styles of the latter.
+In each case both the original and new components with style will keep their own styles.
+The former will inherit all the styles of the latter in each case and can override them as necessary.

-## Class components with style and inheritance
+## Class components with style and class inheritance

 It is perfectly permissible to extend class components with style.
 If you extend a class component with style without applying any further styling, however, you need to be careful if you overload its `rendder()` method: